BLM is seeking a dynamic and energetic individual to join the team!

 For GS-11: 3 years of progressively higher level graduate education leading to a Ph.D. degree or Ph.D. or equivalent doctoral degree, if directly related.

 Education and experience may be combined to meet the specialized experience requirement.

 The physical demands of this position are walking, hiking, climbing, horseback riding, operation of ATV's and other vehicles in rough terrain.

 You must meet all qualification requirements by the closing date of the announcement.

 HOW YOU WILL BE EVALUATED:

 Upon receipt of your complete application package, a review of your application will be made to ensure you meet the basic qualification requirements.
 Your rating will be based on your responses to the Job Specific Questionnaire and the information stated in your resume.
-If you meet the qualification requirements, you application will be placed in one of three categories: Best Qualified, Highly Qualified, or Qualified.
+If you meet the qualification requirements, your application will be placed in one of three categories: Best Qualified, Highly Qualified, or Qualified.
 Within these categories, applicants eligible for veteran's preference will receive selection priority over non-veterans.
 In addition, interviews may be conducted for this position.
-The interviews may be conducted on a pass/fail basis or may be scored.
 The job specific questions relate to the following knowledge, skills and abilities required to do the work of this position.

 To preview questions please click here .

-CTAP and ICTAP eligibles will be considered well qualified if they receive a minimum score of 85 based on the rating criteria used for this position.
+CTAP and ICTAP eligibles will be considered well qualified within the Best or Highly Qualified categories on the rating criteria for this position.